What is herpes simplex?

 Herpes simplex and pregnancy

 In women who already have genital herpes before becoming pregnant, most can experience a safe pregnancy and vaginal delivery.
 There is only a minimal risk of the baby being affected.
 It is important that the diagnosis is discussed with the lead maternity carer so that consideration can be given to Caesarean section if there are lesions present during labour.

 The highest risk to the baby is when the first episode of genital herpes occurs in the first few weeks of the pregnancy or in the last few weeks before delivery.
 These situations should be discussed with a specialist.
 Genital herpes does not affect fertility.

 What is the treatment for genital herpes?

 If you have herpes simplex, ask your doctor's advice.
-Antiviral drugs are indicated for primary herpes simplex infection, as symptoms may last for 3 weeks if no treatment is given.
-Patients with significant recurrences may require repeated courses or continuous prophylactic therapy for 2 months or more.
-Mild uncomplicated recurrences of herpes simplex usually require no treatment.
+Antiviral drugs are indicated for primary herpes simplex infection, as symptoms may last for three weeks if no treatment is given.
+Patients with significant recurrences may require repeated courses or continuous prophylactic therapy for two months or more.
+Mild, uncomplicated recurrences of herpes simplex usually require no treatment.

 Available antiviral drugs include: